sophgo/sophon-demo/docs/Environment_Install_Guide_EN.md

 For other platform machines, please refer to "MULTIMEDIA User Manual", "Multimedia Development Reference Manual".

 ### 5.3 Compilation and Installation of sophon-sail
 If the demo depends on sophon-sail, you need to compile and install sophon-sail, otherwise you can skip this section.
-You need to download the [Compatible](../README_EN.md#environment-dependencies) package of sophon-sail from [the official website of Sophgo](https://developer.sophgo.com/site/index.html?categoryActive=material), the package is named in the format sophon-sail_x.y.z.tar.gz, where x.y.z indicates the version number.
+You need to download the [Compatible](../README_EN.md#environment-dependencies) SOPHONSDK from [the official website of Sophgo](https://developer.sophgo.com/site/index.html?categoryActive=material), sophon-sail installation package is under the directory `sophon-sail_{date}_{time}`, the package is named in the format sophon-sail_x.y.z.tar.gz, where x.y.z indicates the version number.
 You can open the user manual provided in the sophon-sail compressed package (named sophon-sail_en.pdf), refer to the compilation and installation guide chapter, and select the mode you need (C++/Python, ARM PCIE MODE) for installation.

 ## 6 riscv PCIe Platform Development and Runtime Environment Construction